dheeraj2112/AWS_With_Snowflake_Project/AWS Snowflake End to End Project/README.md

 2. Source and Target

-Source: Source is Oracle on-prem HR schema objects exports in CSV format.
+Source: Source is Oracle on-prem HR schema objects exports in AWS S3 in CSV format.
 The source files can be used from below link, if not available handy.

 https://github.com/dheeraj2112/AWS_With_Snowflake_Project/tree/master/AWS%20Snowflake%20End%20to%20End%20Project/2.Source%20Files